brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 31 bht.md

 2. "Paul describes our union to Christ, a symbol and pledge of which is given to us in the ordinance of the supper."
 3. "He who resolves to be a good husband will not fail to perform his filial duties, but will regard marriage as more sacred than all other ties."

+### Philip Schaff:
+1. "The phrase in Genesis equivalent to ‘for this cause’ points directly to the creation of Eve, and the variation here does not of itself indicate a different reference."
+2. "So close and peculiar is the relation.
+Comp.
+Matthew 19:5; Mark 10:7-8, where our Lord cites the same passage in regard to earthly marriage."
+3. "The saying as applied to that, past, present, and future, which constitutes Christ’s union to His Bride the Church: His leaving the Father’s bosom, which is past.
+His gradual preparation of the union which is present; His full consummation of it, which is future."

 ### Archibald T. Robertson:
 1. "This whole verse is a practical quotation and application of the language to Paul's argument here."
 2. "In Matthew 19:5 Jesus quotes Genesis 2:24."